master-q/masterq-docs/presentations/20140904_haskell_symposium/20140904_haskell_symposium.md

 ![inline](draw/reentrant.png)

-# How to get reentrancy in C ?
+# How do we get reentrancy in C ?

 * C language contexts are isolated.